Office of the Chief

 The Office of the Chief is comprised of the Police Deputy Chief and the Chief's Executive Assistant.

-The Woodland Police Department currently has 66 sworn officers, 15 non-sworn support personnel and 7 part time non-sworn employees for a total of 88 department members.
+The Woodland Police Department currently has 72 sworn officers, 20 professional staff, and 9 part-time professional staff employees for a total of 101 department members.